gabie-uy/Intrusion-Detection/02_InvestgatingNetworkAttacks.md

-# 🛡️ Investigating Network Attacks
+# Investigating Network Attacks

-With the increasing use of public and private networks, the risk of exploitation by malicious actors has grown significantly.
+**OVERVIEW:** With the increasing use of public and private networks, the risk of exploitation by malicious actors has grown significantly.
 Attackers can infiltrate organizations and disrupt services, often leveraging foundational attacks that have evolved over time.
 This report discusses three key types of network attacks, analyzing their impact, methods of detection, and mitigation strategies.

+#### TABLE OF CONTENTS

+1. Activity
+   - Review
+   - Exercise (Scripts, Figures, etc.)
+2. Threat Simulation
+   - SOC Report/Post-Incident Report
+     - Incident Summary
+     - Indicators of Compromise
+     - Critical Alerts and Severity Ratings (Alert Name, Description, Detection Method/Query Snippet, Criticality, Rationale)
+     - Actions Taken
+     - Root Cause Analysis
+     - Lessons Learned
+     - Recommendations
+3. Business Implications
+   - Synthesize the Investigation
+   - Long-term and Short-term Risks
+   - Remediation Plan

 ## Activity

 ### Network Attacks Covered

-1. **Port Scanning**
+1. Port Scanning
-2. **Worms – Slammer**
+2. Worms – Slammer
-3. **Command and Control – Zeus**
+3. Command and Control – Zeus

 > _The report examines how enterprises can respond to these threats, assess their severity, evaluate their impact on operations, and develop remediation strategies._

----

-## 🔍 Three Network Attacks
+## Three Network Attacks

 ### 1. Port Scanning